Amsterdam/amsterdam.github.io/guides/logging.md

 Error monitoring can be done through the [Kibana](http://logs.data.amsterdam.nl){:target="_blank"} interface.
 Some developers also add a [Sentry](https://sentry.data.amsterdam.nl){:target="_blank"} config to get notified when and where errors are occuring.

 ## Up time monitoring
-We use [Up Time Robot](https://sentry.data.amsterdam.nl){:target="_blank"}up time robot to check if our applications are up and running.
+We use [Up Time Robot](https://sentry.data.amsterdam.nl){:target="_blank"} to check if our applications are up and running.
 Adding an empty file to YOUR_URL/status/health on your site allows team Basis to add a health check for your site to the uptimerobot config.